-When so many spiritual teachers and personal growth gurus are telling us to let go of our egos, I come along and tell you to build it up!
+There are many spiritual teachers and personal growth gurus telling us to let go of our egos.
+However I’d like to offer an alternative: Build it up!

-I don’t disagree that letting go of ego is a fantastic place to be, but after having experienced it for a few months, I was ready to regain my ego and rebuild it in a way that served me and others around me best.
+I don’t disagree that letting go of the ego is a fantastic state to aspire to, but I wanted to know what would happen if I nurtured my ego in a healthy way that best served me and others around me.

 Today’s quick quote is by Eleanor Roosevelt from her book, This Is My Story.
 The quote is this:

 “No one can make you feel inferior without your consent”

 Feeling inferior comes from believing what other people say about you and not realizing the worth in yourself.